 b) Social and Emotional Development

 c) Language and Early Literacy

 Each day is planned to provide hands-on experiences that develop and support a child’s love and joy of learning.
 The classroom environment creates a safe, nurturing and supportive place for young children to explore these new learning opportunities and to set the foundation for future learning in the years to come.
 Your child’s teacher will provide you with information on classroom activities throughout the year to keep you informed on what your child is learning about throughout the year.

 To accomplish all of this in Pre-K, your child’s teacher will need your support to learn about your child and his/her interests.
 This will help the teacher build on what your child is already comfortable with and to also expand his knowledge of new things.
 The teacher will also provide suggestions and ideas for ways to help your child continue to grow and learn at home.

 Progress monitoring is ongoing as teachers observe and work with students.
-Progress is reported through daily notes and a progress reports during the year.
-Teachers maintain a portfolio on each child to assist in progress reporting.
-Checklist of mastered skills and teacher observation notes are also used to document and report students’ progress.
+Progress is reported through daily notes and progress reports during the year.
+Teachers maintain a portfolio for each child to assist in progress reporting.
+Checklists of mastered skills and teacher observation notes are also used to document and report students’ progress.
 Parents are encouraged to interact with teachers to keep up with their child’s progress on a daily/weekly basis.

 Steps to Helping Children Learn At Home:

 a) Read to your child every night.
 Ask questions and discuss the story as you read.